 Mental Health for Musicians

-Last fall we started a relationship with BSU and took in our first social work intern.
-BSU has paired up with Boise Hive to provide work experience to graduates and support our mental health mission.
+BSU has paired up with Boise Hive to provide social work interns that give real world work experience to students and support our mental health mission.

-With ongoing fundraising, public support and grant writing, Boise Hive intends to enter into Phase II of our mental health program in 2020.
-Phase II continues on with our relationships with volunteer mental health professionals AND also opens up available funds to musicians in need of mental health counseling and/or assistance with medications.
-Of course a lot of preparations, resources and community collaboration will be an integral part of implementing this phase of services.
-We look forward to the challenge.
+With ongoing fundraising, public support and grant writing, in 2020 Boise Hive entered into Phase II of our mental health program.
+Phase II continues with our relationships with volunteer mental health professionals AND also opens up available funds to musicians in need of mental health counseling and/or assistance with medications.
+In our first federal grant with the National Endowment for the Arts, Boise Hive is proud to offer an outreach of our successful military veterans programs.
+This program amplifies the power of music out of the Hive and into more familiar settings to give our valued veterans a mental health boost.

 Fundraising During COVID 19